Magellan Health Insurance Coverage for Drug and Alcohol Rehab

 The Mental Health Parity and Addiction Equity Act requires insurers treat mental health and substance use coverage the same way they treat physical health coverage, meaning copays, treatment limits, and deductibles must be comparable.

-Types of Rehab Programs Covered by Magellan
+Detox and Rehab Programs Covered by Magellan Health

 Magellan Health insurance typically provides coverage for several levels of addiction treatment, allowing individuals to receive care that matches the severity of their substance use disorder and any co-occurring conditions.